 Now, you’re ready to move on to the next part.

-You’re working with very small pieces.
+Remember that you’re working with very small pieces.
 One lost screw and you’re stuck trekking to the jeweler (which is what we're trying to avoid here altogether).
 Here's everything you'll need to prepare to remove the links after measuring.

 - Find a flat surface and clear it from clutter.